Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 * Even with delete support added by exposing the primary key values, tracking and publishing deletions of Descriptors will still not be possible due to internal implementation details within the API.
 * Changes to primary keys in source API resources will currently result in stale copies of the "old" version of the resources (and all impacted dependencies) remaining in the target API.
 * Student/Staff/Parent UniqueId changes in the source API could result in the inability of the Ed-Fi API Publisher to continue publishing to the target API.
-* Profiles (for defining resource/property level data policies for API clients) are not yet supported by the API.
+* Profiles (for defining resource/property level data policies for API clients) are not yet supported by the Ed-Fi API Publisher.
 * Configuration support is only currently provided for:
     * SQL Server
     * Amazon AWS (using Systems Manager Parameter Store).